MartinO55/T3A2-Miguelittos-Pizza-Backend/README.md

 ![V1 Tablet DIY Pizza Page](src/Wireframes/V1/TabletDIYPizzaPageSpeculativeColours.png "DIY Pizza page first iteration of tablet design, again with speculative colour palette")

-The second version of the tablet DIY DIY pizza page includes the resized objects, redesigned elements of the desktop second version, recoloured elements, and a popout bar to track the current cost of the pizza under construction.
+The second version of the tablet DIY DIY pizza page includes the resized objects, redesigned elements of the desktop second version, recolored elements, and a pop-out bar to track the current cost of the pizza under construction.

 ![V2Tablet DIY Pizza page](src/Wireframes/V2/TabletDIYPizzaV2.png "second iteration of the tablet DIY Pizza page design with new colours and design")